Life Insurance with Coccidioidomycosis (Valley Fever).

 The next thing that most life insurance companies are going to be looking for is to make sure that you’re Coccidioidomycosis wasn’t one that because “systemic” or disseminated to other parts of your body.
 In cases like these, what you’ll likely going to find is that most life insurance companies are going to consider you ineligible for a traditional term or whole life insurance policy which means that you’ll most likely need to seek out an “alternative” product such as a guaranteed issue life insurance policy or an accidental death policy if you still wish to purchase some “kind” of protection for your family.

 Which leaves the…

-Majority of individuals who have been exposed to the Coccidioides immitis fungus, but did not experience a “severe” case of Coccidioidomycosis.
-For these individuals, what most life insurance companies will be looking at “what” symptoms you suffered form and “how” severe those symptoms became.
-Which puts us here at IBUSA in a bit of a bind because without first speaking with you, we really don’t have any idea what “rate” you might be able to qualify for.
+Majority of individuals who have been exposed to the Coccidioides immitis fungus but did not experience a “severe” case of Coccidioidomycosis.
+For these individuals, what most life insurance companies will be looking at “what” symptoms you suffered from and “how” severe those symptoms became.

 The good news is…

 That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.